Network-Device-Independent Certification of Causal Nonseparability: Introduction

-In a previous work~\cite{dourdent21}, we showed (with another colleague) that the quantum switch, as well as a large class of bipartite causally nonseparable processes (and even all of them under a reasonable additional assumption), can display a new form of noncausality in a semi-DI with quantum inputs (SDI-QI) scenario.
+In a previous work~\cite{dourdent21}, we showed (with another colleague) that the quantum switch, as well as a large class of causally nonseparable processes in both the bipartite scenario and a restricted tripartite one (and even all bipartite scenarios under a reasonable additional assumption), can display a new form of noncausality in a semi-DI with quantum inputs (SDI-QI) scenario.
 In the present work, we show how the gap between this SDI-QI certification and a fully DI certification can be bridged by self-testing the quantum inputs in a network scenario, where each party that receives a quantum input in the SDI-QI scenario shares an additional uncharacterised bipartite state with an extra untrusted party.
-We call this certification \textit{network-device-independent (NDI)} to differentiate it from the standard DI scenario based on causal inequalities.
-This approach is motivated by the ability to exploit self-testing to transform a universal certification of entanglement in a SDI-QI scenario into a NDI certification~\cite{bowles18,bowles18a}.
-The apparent analogy between entanglement and causal nonseparability, however, was already seen to have severe limitations in the SDI-QI scenario~\cite{dourdent21}, making it unclear whether NDI certification could be applied to this latter resource.
+We call this certification \textit{network-device-independent (NDI)} to differentiate it from the standard DI scenario based on causal inequalities, as we assume a specific network structure, i.e., the connectivity between certain independent, uncharacterised quantum devices.

+Our approach is motivated by the ability to exploit self-testing to transform a universal certification of entanglement in a SDI-QI scenario into an NDI certification~\cite{bowles18,bowles18a}.
+The apparent analogy between entanglement and causal nonseparability, however, was already seen to have severe limitations in the SDI-QI scenario~\cite{dourdent21}.
+Indeed, while all entangled states can be certified in a ``measurement-device-independent'' way (i.e., in an SDI-QI scenario), no analogous certification is known for causally non-separable processes.
+Such limitations arise from the fact that the certification of causal nonseparability involves more complex and structured objects (causally (non)separable processes and quantum instruments) than for entanglement ((non)separable states and measurements), making it unclear whether NDI certification could be applied to this latter resource.
+Our approach addresses and dispels these doubts, showing that any process whose causal nonseparability can be certified in an SDI-QI manner also admits an NDI certification.